Burushaski: Language contact

 Blench (2008) notes that the supposed evidence for external relationships of Burushaski rely on lexical data which may be better explained as originating from language contact.
 In particular, almost all Burushaski agricultural vocabulary appears to be borrowed from Dardic, Tibeto-Burman, and North Caucasian languages.

 Following Berger (1956), the American Heritage dictionaries suggested that the word *abel 'apple', the only name for a fruit (tree) reconstructed for Proto-Indo-European, may have been borrowed from a language ancestral to Burushaski. ("Apple" and "apple tree" are báalt in modern Burushaski.)

 Kashmiri linguist Sadaf Munshi stated that Burushaski may have developed alongside the Dravidian languages before the Indo-Aryan migration to South Asia, mentioning the fact that both possess retroflex sounds.

+Mueezuddin Hakal (2022) argues that Burushaski preserves a primary stratum of vernacular stems alongside later loan vocabulary acquired through cultural contact, particularly with Gandhari Prakrit and Classical Sanskrit during the early centuries CE.
+Drawing on epigraphic and historical evidence from the Upper Indus region, he suggests that interaction between Burushaski-speaking communities and Indo Aryan linguistic traditions between the second and eighth centuries CE contributed to identifiable Sanskrit loanwords.
+While much core vocabulary remains vernacular in origin, certain lexical items, including terms such as tal "palate" and kapal "skull," are interpreted as reflecting Sanskrit influence.

 Varieties

 Burushaski is spoken by about 120,000 speakers in Pakistan, and also by a few hundred in India.
 In Pakistan, it is spoken in three main valleys: Yasin, Hunza, and Nagar.
 The varieties of Hunza and Nagar diverge slightly, but are clearly dialects of a single language.
 The Yasin variety, also known by the Khowar exonym Werchikwar, is much more divergent.
 Intelligibility between Yasin and Hunza-Nagar is difficult, and Yasin is sometimes considered a distinct language and thought to be the "pure" or "original" Burushaski by the speakers of Yasin valley itself.
 Yasin is the least affected by contact with neighboring languages, though speakers are bilingual in Khowar.
 Yasin is spoken by a quarter of Burushaski speakers.

 In India, Jammu & Kashmir Burushaski (JKB) "has developed divergent linguistic features which make it systematically different from the varieties spoken in Pakistan."
-The dialect of Burushashki spoken in India has been influenced by Kashmiri, as well as Hindi and Urdu.
+The dialect of Burushaski spoken in India has been influenced by Kashmiri, as well as Hindi and Urdu.
 Unique to JKB are the features of vowel syncopation.
 Jammu & Kashmir Burushaski shares more similarities with the dialect spoken in Nagar than with that spoken in Hunza.
 The Srinagar variety of Burushaski has been described as "low toned" and as heavily influenced by other Kashmiri languages.
 The Srinagar variety of Burushaski has only 300 speakers.